As a radio jockey, I have presented many live radio shows on the FM Gold channel until 2014. (It used to broadcast on 106.4 MHz back then).

 The situation worsened over time.

 And now, All India Radio doesn’t need presenters to create radio shows; instead, they need ‘workers’ to produce them (like a day labourer working on toys on an assembly line in a factory).

-The reality is that you cannot ‘produce’ a radio show.
-The moment your produce one, it’d be already dead because you took out its soul in the process.
+The moment your ‘produce’ a radio show, it’d be dead because you took out its soul in the process

 If you are a listener of FM Gold channel for quite some time, you must have noticed the gradual decline in the quality.

 The (so-called) quality control system tends to bully and harass the artists and promotes the ‘workers’ in the name of compliance and obedience.